fnando1995/INTEL_Project/README.md

 is the opportunity to put a store, but first a traffic measurement is needed.

 Normally, this traffic measurement is evaluated for a couple of hours or only the hours that claim to be of greater traffic.
-But as notice, this is not a totally right because is not complete. another way is to set a person to count person with pen and paper, but this hace two disadvantages:
+But as notice, this is not totally right because is not complete.
+Other way to try to do this is by setting someone to count with pen and paper, but this has two
-A person can get tired, and is not cheap.
+disadvantages: A person can get tired, and is not cheap.
+(If the number of objects raises, then a normal person could have problems doing this correctly).

 This product will only need a high place to be located and electricity.
-Now WiFi is needed after configuration.
+No WiFi is needed after configuration is done.